quicwg/base-drafts/draft-ietf-quic-recovery.md

 pacer, implementers are referred to the Fair Queue packet scheduler (fq qdisc) in Linux (3.11 onwards).

-## Application Limited Sending
+## Under-utilizing the Congestion Window

-A sender's congestion window MUST NOT increase when no packets are newly acknowledged, such as when the connection is idle.
-The congestion window SHOULD NOT be increased in slow start or congestion avoidance when it is not sufficiently utilized.
-The congestion window could be under-utilized due to insufficient application data or flow control credit.
+A congestion window that is under-utilized SHOULD NOT be increased in either slow start or congestion avoidance.
+This can happen due to insufficient application data or flow control credit.

 A sender MAY use the pipeACK method described in section 4.3 of {{?RFC7661}}
 to determine if the congestion window is sufficiently utilized.